Chinosu/shell_scripts/README.md

 ## Overview:
 This script facilitates synchronization and interaction with remote systems, specifically tailored for the CSE environment at UNSW.
 It provides capabilities to:
 - SSH into the remote system based on the user's current directory.
-- Sync files from the remote system to the local system (get).
+- Sync files from the remote system to the local system (pull).
-- Sync files from the local system to the remote system (set).
+- Sync files from the local system to the remote system (push).
 - Execute arbitrary commands on the remote system.

 ## Prerequisites: